EddyLuten/bhreia.com/docs/campaigns/braving-bhreia/sessions/session-31.md

 - Finished the fight, killed the dogs, all of which turned into smoke.
 - Pasha let the one mortally wounded [[au]] guard bleed out.

-## TODO

-- Need to figure out Ix's storage locker
-- Ix's mom in The Haunches

 ## Recap

 A bit over a year ago in the town of Cauldin's Point, you joined to attend Dauriel Aldarion's 462nd birthday party.
 While staying in an inn paid for by Dauriel, things began to seem a bit off.
 A young girl's ghostly apparition led you down to the inn's basement where you found a tunnel leading to a tomb.
 Here, you uncovered blue cloaks and golden daggers and signs of a cult following an unknown deity named Amalchi operating in the bowels of the town.